Buy this book! | View Cart | Check Out

 Kenneth Bilby is Research Associate in the Department of Anthropology, Smithsonian Institution.

-Michael Largey is Associate Professor of Music at Michigan State University, East Lansing.
+Michael Largey is Professor of Music at Michigan State University, East Lansing.
+His publications include the award-winning Vodou Nation: Haitian Art Music and Cultural Nationalism.

 Latin American/Caribbean Studies